Cultural Resource Management

 General Information

-CAL FIRE created a Native American Contact List to identify the appropriate Native American tribes and individuals to be contacted during the development and review of Timber Harvesting Plans (THPs) and other types of CAL FIRE Projects.
-The Native American Heritage Commission assisted CAL FIRE in the initial creation of this list and provides CAL FIRE with advice and assistance in the resolution of issues concerning its maintenance and use.
+CAL FIRE, in consultation with the Native American Heritage Commission (NAHC) and members of California’s Tribal communities, has developed a Native American Contact List (NACL) to identify the appropriate Native American tribes and individuals to be contacted during the development and review of Timber Harvesting Plans (THPs) and other types of CAL FIRE Projects.

 List Users